gl-inet/docs4.x/docs/tutorials/parental_control.md

 Select the devices you want to manage, or manually add device by input their MAC address.

 ![create a profile guide](https://static.gl-inet.com/docs/en/4/tutorials/parental_control/guide/guide_create_profile_2.png){class="glboxshadow"}

+You should first connect these devices to the router, otherwise you will need to enter the MAC address manually.

 The default ruleset of access is **Block Internet Access**.
 We create two rulesets here, which we will use later.
 Click **Add a New Ruleset**.